wiyantoeric/wiyantoeric/README.md

-### Hi there 👋
+### Hey there 👋
-I'm a Informatics Student at Universitas Bunda Mulia.
-I'm currently learning software development with Flutter.
+I'm an Informatics Student at Universitas Bunda Mulia.
+I'm currently learning software development with Flutter, and React
 <br>
-📫 Connect with me on linkedIn : [https://linkedin.com/in/eric-wiyanto-aa640022a](https://linkedin.com/in/eric-wiyanto-aa640022a)
+📫 Connect with me on LinkedIn : [https://linkedin.com/in/eric-wiyanto-aa640022a](https://linkedin.com/in/eric-wiyanto-aa640022a)
 <!--
 **wiyantoeric/wiyantoeric** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.